-When comparing the subgroup of patients receiving HAART compared with those who were antiretroviral treatment naïve, the patients did not differ apart from the incidence of Cryptococcus infection which was greater in the treatment naïve group, compared with those patients on HAART at 24 (7.0%) versus 6 (2.6%) p=0.039.
+When comparing the subgroup of patients receiving HAART, compared with those who were antiretroviral treatment naïve, the patients did not differ apart from the incidence of Cryptococcus infection which was greater in the treatment naïve group, compared with those patients on HAART at 24 (7.0%) versus 6 (2.6%) p=0.039.
 Importantly the CD4 counts and viral load did not differ between these two groups.

+Diagnosis of adrenal insufficiency

+Initial screening cortisol concentrations performed between 8 AM and 9 AM, demonstrated that patients with AI patients had a median random cortisol 332 nmol/L ( IQR), compared to 478 nmol/L (IQR) patients without; (p-value).
+The stimulated median cortisol was 300 nmol/L(IQR) nmol/L with 27 of 151 failing the test, predominantly SAI in 20 and 7 PAI, respectively.

 Adrenal insufficiency

-Although the age at enrolment among the majority of the adrenal insufficicent group was 36yrs (IQR: 32.0-48.5), the PAI group was slightly older at 40yrs (IQR: 35-45.0).
-The overall majority of the AI patients were Black Africans 17/20 (85.0%) in the PAI versus 6/7 (85.7%).
-The duration of illness at enrollment was significantly longer in the SAI group at 22-days (IQR: 14-30) versus PAI group 10-days (IQR: 7.0-12.5): p=0.019.
-There were no significant differences in the two groups in respect of the presenting symptoms, history and biochemical findings.
+Extrapulmonary tuberculosis and cryptococcal infection occurred more often in the AI, compared with the remaining groups, whereas pulmonary tuberculosis occured less often among patients diagnosed with AI.
+The absolute neutrophil count was lower in the AI group (p-value), whereas the serum sodium was greater in the aforementioned group.
+There was greater use of fluconazole and opiates in the AI vs when the group without 11 (40.7%) vs 63 (12.1%); p<0.001 and 12 (44.4%) vs 114 (21.8%); p=0.006, respectively, Table 2.

+The cortisol concentrations in the AI versus the group without AI the random cortisol was lower 332 nmol/L (252.0-382.0) nmol/L, compared with 478 nmol/L (372.5-578.0); (p-value), respectively.
+(Figure 1)

+, 40 years (35-45.0) years. .

+Primary versus secondary adrenal insufficiency

-Table 2: Comparison of the demographics, history, clinical findings and biochemical findings between patients with SAI and those with PAI
+Table 3: Comparison of the demographics, history, clinical findings and biochemical findings between patients with SAI and those with PAI